+If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded promptly and securely, and separately from the main pupil file.
 In addition, if the concerns are significant or complex, and/or social services are involved, the DSL will speak to the DSL of the receiving school and provide information to enable them to have time to make any necessary preparations to ensure the safety of the child.

-All schools in Horizon Multi- Academy Trust use CPOMs to record all Safeguaarding information.
-This is an online secure system with levels of access to staff.
-Retention aligns with the Trust retention policy.
+All schools in the Horizon Multi Academy Trust use CPOMs to record all Safeguarding information.